 Miles and cash back credit cards are two of the best types of credit cards on the market.
 And the miles vs. cash back rewards battle isn't an easy one to settle.
-Cashback is the most universal of all rewards, but if you spend a lot of travel, earning miles will help you earn free trips and other travel perks.
+Cashback is the most versatile of all rewards, giving you more flexibility for using your rewards.
+For those who spend a lot on travel, earning miles helps with free flights, hotel stays, and other perks.
 Whether you choose a cash back credit card or a travel rewards credit card boils down to your spending habits and how you want to spend your rewards.

 What’s the Deal With Cash Back Credit Cards?

 Cashback rewards credit cards pay a certain percentage of cash back on all your purchases.
 For example, you might earn 2% cash back on all your credit card purchases, meaning you earn $2 in cash back rewards for every $100 you spend on your credit.

 Many cash back credit cards have a tiered reward system, where you earn a higher amount of rewards in certain categories and a base amount of rewards on all other purchases.
 If you tend to spend a lot of money on those higher earning categories, you can maximize the rewards you earn.

 Cash back doesn’t always mean cash back.
 While some credit cards will reward your cash back as a deposit to your bank account or mail a check to you, most cash back credit cards let you redeem your rewards as a statement credit.
 The statement credit reduces your outstanding balance by the amount of the rewards you redeem.
 For example, if you have a $100 balance and redeem your rewards for a $20 statement credit, your outstanding balance will be $80 once the statement credit is applied.

 Most credit cards don't allow you to substitute a statement credit for payment to your account.
 You'll still have to make your regular minimum payment if one is due.

 When Is a Travel Credit Card Worth It?